 For any misdemeanor offenses, you’ll need to wait one year after completing your sentence and paying all fines before you apply to seal your record.
 For felony criminal charges, the timeline depends on the number of offenses you need to seal.

 The main reason why traffic offenses are not eligible for sealing is that most aren’t considered criminal convictions and, as such, don’t show on your criminal record.
 On the other hand, they will show on your permanent driving record, which can affect you just as much.

 In the end, your best option is to work with an Ohio expungement lawyer.

-In Ohio, a number of offenses can be sealed or expunged from your record.
-Unfortunately, driver’s license violations, under O.R.C.
-Chapter 4507, and motor vehicle violations, under O.R.C.
-Chapter 4511, do not fall into this category.
-Because driving offenses become part of your permanent driving record they can never be expunged (this includes OVI/DUI).
+Yes—in Ohio, a number of offenses can be sealed or expunged from your record.
+Unfortunately, driver’s license violations and motor vehicle violations aren’t one of them.

 Driving offenses become part of your permanent driving record, they can never be expunged (this includes OVI/DUI).
 But there may be an exception to the rule.